 Market Table Bistro in historic Lovettsville will change the way you think about dining out and raise your expectations by focusing on quality cuisine, personalized and friendly service and reasonable pricing.
 They have partnered with local growers, vintners, and culinary artisans to offer locally produced items direct to their customers.

 The father and daughter duo owns and operates the fantastic Charlottesville spot known at Me2.
 The restaurant looks like just another country store from the outside, but the exterior hides a treasured local gem.
 Fresh and made from scratch, the food created at Me2 uses locally sourced ingredients whenever possible to create Virginia classics like Brunswick stew, barbecue, and crab cakes.
 They are committed to supporting local farmers, and in addition to buying local, they also donate leftover perishables back to those farmers as feed for livestock or composting materials.

-Authentic Southern fare is featured at breakfast and lunch at Old Chickahominy, and the house specialty in the morning is the plantation breakfast, which features real Virginia ham with eggs, biscuits, cured country bacon, sausage, grits and coffee.
+Authentic Southern fare is featured at breakfast and lunch at Old Chickahominy, and the house specialty in the morning is its breakfast, which features real Virginia ham with eggs, biscuits, cured country bacon, sausage, grits and coffee.
 At lunch, Miss Melinda’s special is Brunswick stew, Virginia ham on biscuits, fruit salad, and homemade pie, all washed down with homemade sweet tea.
 Not only do they serve great southern food, but the three-story antiques/gift shop has furniture, lamps, pictures, mirrors, jewelry, and other unique gift items, giving you a place to browse or buy while waiting for a table or after your excellent dining experience.

 The Red Hen—Lexington